MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### How can I tell if a video has been migrated yet?

 By the reply of the Get Streaming URL request – if not yet migrated, it will contain mention of media service at the beginning.

+### Can multiple VI accounts be linked to a single storage account?
+Yes

+### Can multiple storage accounts be linked to a single VI account?
+No